TricksterGuy/complx/README.md

   6. Build the program (make)
   7. Install the program (sudo make install)
   8. Run ldconfig (sudo ldconfig)
-Alternatively you can run one of the install scripts depending on your platform.
-* Ubuntu 14.04 and above sudo ./install.sh
-* Ubuntu 13.10 and below sudo ./install_script_13_10.sh
-* Fedora ./install_script_fedora23.sh

 # Installation from Packages via apt-get (for ubuntu versions trusty and beyond)
 Execute these commands